RUBIX-ML/credit-analysis/README.md

 - Model training and reporting functions/code are closed to modification in future model expansion process
 - Adding new models only requires modifications in config files (config.yml)

+## Code structure and explanations
+- The `main()` function creates an instance/object of `Task` class.
+- `Task` class invokes `Classifier` class and creates an instance of `Classifier` class to run the classification algorithms.
+- `Classifier` class has a group of methods to read configs and hyperparameter search space from Task class and use its methods to train the model and generate report.
+- Supported algorithms are `Random Forest`, `Etra Tree`, `Ada Boost`, `Gradient Boost`, `Xgboost`, `LightGBM`
+- `config.yml` contains the configuration for task resource. e.g. task name, file and directory locations and models to use.
+- `search_space.yml` contains the hyperparameters for model training with `grid search` algorithm.
+All parameters are configurable to customize the `search space`.
+- `Metrics` are saved in `reports` directory, under the task folder, including `Model_metrics`  -- best `accuracy` and `AUC`scores of all the models, `prediction results` and `feature importance` of individual models,  `histograms` of `predicted probability` of `each class/label` for each model
+- Trained models with best scores are saved in `Models` directory for future use.
+- `EDA reports` contains an example of `Exploratory Data Analysis` process, including `feature engineering`, `feature importance`, `feature correlation` and other analysis with visualizations to present results.
+- `Notebooks` are the example source `jupyter notebook` files of `EDA` and `model training`.

 ## Data source
 - data.csv